Artists · Orchestras · Camerata Ireland

 The orchestra’s inaugural concerts were given at the Stormont Parliament Buildings in Belfast and the State Apartments in Dublin, bringing together fine Irish musicians from both the North and the South, players holding top positions in some of the major British and European orchestras with exceptional young Irish musicians, to celebrate, in Barry Douglas’s own words, 'the wealth of Irish musical talent'.

 Barry Douglas and Camerata Ireland organise the Clandeboye Festival outside Belfast every August.
 Clandeboye has become the major summer musical event in Northern Ireland.
 The festival is centred around workshops and masterclasses for young musicians, many of whom go on to perform with Camerata Ireland, and are led by Barry Douglas and other international artists.
-It is followed in September by its sister festival The Castletown Concerts in Celbridge, Co Kildare, which has begun a colloboration with music students from nearby Maynooth University as part of its ethos of supporting young musicians.
+Support for young musicians is central to Camerata Ireland's ethos.

 Barry Douglas and Camerata Ireland have recorded a Beethoven Piano Concerto cycle for Satirino Records.
 The complete box set was released in early 2008.